Anthonykts/Unit_Commitment_FlexDemand/README.md

 # Unit Commitment with Flexible Demand in U.S. Electricity Markets

-This project explores the integration of flexible demand into the U.S. day-ahead electricity markets through a unit commitment framework.
-The model is designed to be general and agnostic, meaning it does not rely on specific technical characteristics of individual loads or consumers.
-This allows for flexible, scenario-based analyses and facilitates the evaluation of different demand response strategies without the need for detailed technical data for each load.
-The project aims to provide insights into how flexible demand can influence system operation, generation scheduling, and market outcomes in the U.S. electricity context.
+This project explores the integration of **flexible demand** into the U.S. day-ahead electricity markets via a **unit commitment framework**.
+The model is designed to be **general and agnostic**, meaning it does not rely on specific technical characteristics of individual loads or consumers.
+This enables scenario-based analyses and the evaluation of different demand response strategies without needing detailed technical data for each load.
+The project provides insights into how flexible demand influences system operation, generation scheduling, and market outcomes.

 ## 🔑 Key Features of the Model